Does your doctor believe you? How to find one who does.

 - Tailors a treatment specifically to you, not just according to a one-size-fits-all algorithm.

-- Focuses on guiding you back to health—to the activities you enjoy and not just getting your pain score to zero.
+- Focuses on guiding you back to health—back to the activities you enjoy.

 - Asks about your activity—work, hobbies, and habits, which are key metrics for improvement with sensitization disorders.

-- Promotes realistic expectations, a reflection of an honest professional who is focused on results, not just appeasing you and sending you on your way.
+- Promotes realistic expectations, a reflection of an honest professional who understand the complex nature of nerve sensitization.

 - Maintains a network of associated providers to allow for other treatments, such as psychologists, physical therapists, chiropractors, massage therapists, and acupuncturists.

-- Understands the appropriate medications that are useful in treating sensitization, including nerve pain agents.
+- Understands the appropriate medications that are useful in treating sensitization, such as medications specific to the nervous system.